nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    * basic reporting on changes in metadatasets over time, introducing (for example) creation times for `file`s and `biosample`s

-C2M2 Level 1 is designed to offer an intermediate tier of complexity (and hence intermediate difficulty, with respect to the preparation of compliant submissions) between Level 0's basic digital inventory and the full intricacy of C2M2 Level 2 (the most powerful and flexible research-asset metadata model that can be meaningfully generalized to represent multiple CFDE datasets).
-Accordingly, several modeling concepts (requiring the most effort to manage and produce) are left to Level 2:
+C2M2 Level 1 is designed to offer an intermediate tier of difficulty, in terms of preparing compliant submissions, between Level 0's basic digital inventory and the full intricacy of Level 2 C2M2 (the most powerful and flexible research-asset metadata model that can be meaningfully generalized to represent multiple CFDE datasets).
+Accordingly, we have reserved several modeling concepts -- requiring the most effort to manage and produce -- for Level 2:
    * any and all **protected data**
    * documentation of  **experimental protocols**
    * event-based resource generation/**provenance networks**